afreddo/EV-Assist/README.md

 The information returned by the backend API is then added to a table shown on the webpage.

-4. How to Install and Run the Project
+**How to Install and Run the Project**

-Dependencies requred:
-- flask
-- requests
-- axios
+_**Dependencies required:**_

+- install python dependencies from requirements.txt

+- install javascript dependencies from package.json

-To install and run the project:
+**_To install and run the project:_**

-clone the project to a local directory
+1. clone the project to a local directory

-install dependencies
+2. install dependencies

-In the terminal: navigate to /EV-Assist/frontend
+3. In the terminal: navigate to /EV-Assist/frontend

-In the terminal: enter npm run start-backend
+4. In the terminal: enter npm run start-backend
    - this starts the flask API

-In the terminal: enter npm start
+5. In the terminal: enter npm start
    - this launches the frontend webpage

-Webpage
+**Webpage**

 ![image](https://user-images.githubusercontent.com/64040498/213895796-9909dd4b-3a62-4b3c-b51e-5af6d2781bc3.png)